hencjo/summer-security/README.md

 # Summer Security

 Summer Security is a library/DSL for Java Web Applications that need a simpler authentication mechanism.

-It's design goals are:
+## Features

+- HTTP Basic Authentication (with or without WWW-Authenticate).
+- Form Login, compatible with Spring Security.
+- No dependencies.
+- Configuration in code.
+(No XML-configuration.)
+- No ThreadLocal.
+The logged in user is a function of the HttpRequest.
-* Only authentication.
+- Only authentication.
 Not authorization.
-Authorization is generally too domain specific to warrant using a library.
-* Minimalistic dependencies.
-Summer Security don't clutter your classpath.
-And it doesn't depend on any logging framework.
-The only dependency is the Servlet API.
-* Configuration in code, not XML or Annotations.
-* Simple to extend with own Request Mathers and Responders.
-* Summer Security does not use ThreadLocal to store the logged in user, but the HttpServletRequest.

-Example:
+- Extendable through RequestMatchers and Responders.

+## Example

 ```java
 import java.io.IOException;